ohmage/mobility-data-commons/README.md

 a anonymized example [here](https://github.com/ohmage/mobility-data-commons/blob/master/example/single-record-mobility-filtered.csv).

 The data can be found in the [data directory](https://github.com/ohmage/mobility-data-commons/tree/master/data) of this repo.
 Each file represents one user's data.
 The data has been cleaned and is valid CSV and JSON, but irregularities may exist.
-Each file is a gzipped tar archive of files that contain three month chunks of data.
+Each directory contains gzipped tar archives that contain chunks of data for one to six month periods.
 Very gappy three month chunks have been removed.
+Each archive is roughly 50 MB or less.

 If you have questions, feel free to put in an issue.
 Otherwise, clone this repo and analyze away!